 Our Wills clinic is absolutely FREE!

 Simply drop into one of our offices on a Thursday Morning to have a free 15-minute appointment.
-The Wills clinic is held between 12pm and 2pm in our Colchester Business Park office and 10am to 1pm in our Billericay, Chelmsford, Clacton on Sea and Colchester Business Park offices.
+The Wills clinic is held between 12pm and 2pm in our Colchester Business Park office and 10am to 1pm in our Billericay, Chelmsford, Clacton on Sea, and Holland-on-Sea offices.

 If you have any questions which you would like to ask, then please feel free to drop in on a Thursday morning.